What is a Urinary Catheter Used For?

 Your urine may also contain blood clots while you have a catheter, especially if you underwent prostate cancer surgery.
 If it’s not a blood clot, you may notice that your urine is pinkish.
 Be sure to call your doctor right away if you see that your urine has too much blood or large blood clots; some clots may block the catheter tube and prevent the urine from flowing.

 Any catheter may bring bacteria into any part of your urinary system, causing urinary tract infections.
 Common signs of UTIs are fever, cloudy urine, and pain or burning sensation in the urethra or genital area.
-Left untreated, UTIs can lead to severe kidney infection.
+Left untreated, UTIs can lead to a severe kidney infection.

 Sensitivity to Latex